Curvature of optimal transport with respect to the cost and applications to inverse optimal transport: Introduction

 \paragraph{Sample complexity of forward OT} One of our goals is to understand the discretization of the inverse OT problem using $n$ samples.
 For the forward OT problem, the sample complexity is now well understood.
 For unregularized OT costs (i.e. estimation of $\OT_{\alpha,\beta}(c)$ with its $n$-sample empirical counterpart $\OT_{\alpha^n,\beta^n}(c)$ obtained with empirical measures $\alpha^n,\beta^n$), sharp sample-complexity analyses highlight severe high-dimensional effects and the curse of dimensionality \cite{weed2019sharp}.
 For map estimation, the same curse appears and rates depend on structural assumptions on Brenier potentials \cite{deb2021rates,manole2021plugin}; alternative smooth-map estimators further clarify this bias--variance tradeoff \cite{muzellec2021near}.
 Entropic regularization modifies this landscape: Under a \textit{fixed} regularization strength $\epsilon>0$, Sinkhorn divergences admit favorable sample complexity \cite{genevay2019sample}, and non-asymptotic/statistical bounds for entropic OT are now well developed \cite{mena2019statistical}.
 However, for estimation of the map, the constants exhibit exponential dependency on $1/\epsilon$ \cite{rigollet2022sample}, unless under stronger smoothness assumptions on the densities $\alpha,\beta$ \cite{pooladian2021entropic}.
 In our work, we transpose this forward program to iOT and quantify how these errors propagate to cost recovery as a function of both $n$ and $\varepsilon$.

 \paragraph{Quantitative stability} Obtaining rates in iOT requires sensitivity analysis with respect to the cost parameter.
 Quantitative stability of the dual potential or the transport map with respect to marginals is comparatively well understood, while sensitivity with respect to the cost variable remains much less explored.
 To our knowledge, the main work studying stability with respect to the cost is a non-quantitative study on the smoothness of optimal transport maps \cite{chen2016stability}.
-In the unregularized map setting, quantitative bounds with respect to the measures $\alpha,\beta$ were established in \cite{merigot2020quantitative,delalande2021quantitative}, and more recent work extends these results via gluing arguments \cite{letrouit2024gluing}, and complementary results cover transport plans directly \cite{li2021quantitative}.
+In the unregularized map setting, quantitative bounds with respect to the measures $\alpha,\beta$ were established in \cite{merigot2020quantitative,delalande2021quantitative}, and more recent work extends these results via gluing arguments \cite{letrouit2024gluing}.
+Complementary results address the stability of optimal transport plans directly under measure discretization \cite{li2021quantitative}, and the stability of transport maps and Brenier potentials under smooth density perturbations \cite{caja2026stability}.
 For entropic OT, Lipschitz bounds are available \cite{carlier2024displacement}, as well as quantitative convergence and algorithmic-stability analyses \cite{eckstein2022quantitative,deligiannidis2024ipfp}.
 Stability of entropic dual potentials has also been studied from a functional-analytic viewpoint \cite{nutz2023stability}.
 Finally, sharp small-$\varepsilon$ control for entropic Brenier maps is obtained under stronger regularity assumptions in \cite{divol2024tight}.
 This corresponds to the regime we study for inverse OT when one wants both computational tractability and faithful recovery of the unregularized model.